verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Look at her.
 She's got goodness running out of her ear.
 - [ ] She was lost in the fever of pain and pleasure.
 - [ ] I suffer from an extreme case of not being Ricky Gervais
+- [ ] Me: eats a snack while looking for a different snack